Watts-per-Intelligence Part II: Algorithmic Catalysis: Thermodynamic--Informational Coupling

 The first term is $O(1)$ by the choice of $S_0$; since conditioning on a string carrying only $O(1)$ information about the target changes mutual information by at most $O(\log)$, the second term satisfies $\MutInfo(\mathcal{D}:\sigma(\Class)\mid S_0)\le \MutInfo(\mathcal{D}:\sigma(\Class))+O(\log)$; and the third term is bounded above by $|\mathrm{adv}|+O(1)\le\Herase+O(1)$ because algorithmic mutual information is bounded above by the length of either argument.
 Collecting logarithmic additive terms into $c_U$,

 which rearranges to \eqref{eq:zurek-bennett}. \end{proof} Lemma~\ref{lem:zurek-bennett} provides the link between information and physical cost.
 It says that if the execution substrate ends up encoding $\mu$ bits of information about the task class, that information must have come from somewhere: either it was already present in the adaptation input $\mathcal{D}$, or it was created during adaptation through irreversible operations.
 In the latter case, the information must be recorded — via the advice bits in the reversible simulation — and each such bit corresponds to at least one logical erasure.
-Since erasures have a minimum energy cost of $\Erasure$ per bit on the adaptation substrate, this places a direct lower bound on the physical work required to install structural information.
+Since erasures have a minimum energy cost of $\Erasure$ per bit on the adaptation substrate, this places a direct lower bound on the physical work required to encode structural information.
 The following Theorem~\ref{thm:adaptation-cost} makes this explicit by translating the erasure bound into an energy bound: only the information not already supplied by $\mathcal{D}$ must be paid for thermodynamically, and the cost scales linearly with that residual information.

-\begin{theorem}[Thermodynamic cost of structural information] The adaptation energy on $\Hw_{\mathrm{adapt,cat}}$ of any system $\Sys_{\mathrm{cat}}$ with post-adaptation substrate mutual information $\mu$ and adaptation input $\mathcal{D}$ satisfies
+\begin{theorem}[Thermodynamic cost of structural information] The adaptation energy $\Eadapt$ on $\Hw_{\mathrm{adapt,cat}}$ of any system $\Sys_{\mathrm{cat}}$ with post-adaptation substrate mutual information $\mu$ and adaptation input $\mathcal{D}$ satisfies

-where $[x]_+:=\max(x,0)$. \end{theorem} \begin{proof} Combine Lemma~\ref{lem:zurek-bennett}, which shows that at least $\Herase$ logical erasures are required to install the necessary structural information, with the energy lower bound \eqref{eq:energy-floor} applied to $\Hw_{\mathrm{adapt,cat}}$, which implies that each such erasure incurs a minimum cost of $\Fover(\Hw_{\mathrm{adapt,cat}})\Erasure$.
-This yields the stated lower bound on $\Eadapt$.
-The $[\cdot]_+$ bracket enforces non-negativity: if the adaptation input $\mathcal{D}$ already provides as much (or more) structural information as the catalyst ultimately contains, then no additional work is required to install it. \end{proof} Theorem~\ref{thm:adaptation-cost} supplies the thermodynamic half of the coupling.
+where $[x]_+:=\max(x,0)$. \end{theorem} \begin{proof} Combine Lemma~\ref{lem:zurek-bennett}, which shows that at least $\Herase$ logical erasures are required to encode the necessary structural information, with the energy lower bound \eqref{eq:energy-floor} applied to $\Hw_{\mathrm{adapt,cat}}$, which implies that each such erasure incurs a minimum cost of $\Fover(\Hw_{\mathrm{adapt,cat}})\Erasure$.
+This yields the lower bound on $\Eadapt$.
+The $[\cdot]_+$ requirement enforces non-negativity: if the adaptation input $\mathcal{D}$ already provides as much (or more) structural information as the catalyst ultimately contains, then no additional work is required to encode it. \end{proof} Theorem~\ref{thm:adaptation-cost} supplies the thermodynamic half of the coupling.
 The informational half is Theorem~\ref{thm:selectivity}, which relates $\mu$ to the logarithmic speed-up.
-Combining the two yields the central quantitative result.
+Combining the two yields our central result regarding constraints upon algorithmic catalysis.